carpentries-incubator/lc-litsearchr/_episodes/01-introduction.md

 objectives:
 - "Explain the advantages of using R and litsearchr for systematic reviews."
 keypoints:
-- "R and litsearch can help automate repetive tasks of a systematic review and add to the reproducibility of the the search development process."
+- "R and litsearchr can help automate repetitive tasks of a systematic review and add to the reproducibility of the the search development process."
 ---

 ## Introduction